 3D Printing in Healthcare Makes It Personal

 As consumers and laypeople become more and more tech savvy, they wonder why the same personalization they see in their daily lives isn't available in their medical care.
 One of the tools for more personalized medicine is additive manufacturing.
-In the case of a hip replacement, someday your surgeon could actually 3D print a hip ball with the size and shape to fit your own anatomy—one that improves on your own anatomy—for the healthiest outcome.
+In the case of a hip replacement, someday surgeons could actually 3D print a hip ball with the size and shape to fit a patient's anatomy—one that improves their anatomy—for the healthiest outcome.

 3D Printing Benefits Both Health & Business Outcomes